 I also wrote about safety tips that people with epilepsy should keep in mind.

 Tuberous sclerosis complex is a genetic disorder that may be associated with seizures.
 The Tuberous Sclerosis Alliance aims to promote education and research about tuberous sclerosis complex.
+For this organization, I have written about:

 I summarized a study that looks at abnormalities in dendrites in tuberous sclerosis.